It’s time to transform legal tech product demos.

 Business Executive Steve Cannon, sums it up succinctly – “Customer experience is the new marketing.”

 I see a huge opportunity for legal tech product demos to be less about working through a standard PowerPoint presentation and demo, and more focused on curating a customised, personalised, and therefore efficient initial client experience.
+It is useful to read reviews of chief moving when searching for professional moving company in California.

 Until then, I hope you find Ironclad’s template as a useful frame for your next legal tech product demo.